-From around the age of seven you’ll notice that your older cat starts taking life a bit easier - and who can blame them!
+From around the age of seven, you’ll notice that your older cat starts taking life a bit easier - and who can blame them!

 As felines get older, their nutritional requirements start to change.
 And as your cat will spend roughly 40% of their life as a senior, it's important that you give them the right food to stay in good shape.
-In their senior years, more than ever, your cat should eat a high quality, tasty diet with easy-to-digest protein and a careful balance of key nutrients.
+In their senior years, more than ever, your cat should eat a high-quality, tasty diet with easy-to-digest protein and a careful balance of key nutrients.

-A good senior cat diet provides concentrated high quality protein, controlled levels of fat, and easy-to-digest carbohydrates for energy.
+A good senior cat diet provides concentrated high-quality protein, controlled levels of fat, and easy-to-digest carbohydrates for energy.
 Key minerals support ageing joints, and vitamins, along with proteins, help support the ageing immune system.

-What to feed your senior cat
+What to feed senior cats

 It’s generally recommended to move older cats onto a specially formulated senior cat food in preference to a normal ‘adult’ cat food, as long as they don’t have any underlying medical conditions or your vet has advised you otherwise.

 Senior cat foods provide high-quality protein and many senior cat foods also contain added vitamin E to strengthen your pet’s natural defences.
-Importantly, they contain fewer calories, helping your pet to maintain their optimum body weight as their activity levels drop.
+Importantly they contain fewer calories, helping your pet to maintain their optimum body weight as their activity levels drop.
 This means your cat can continue to enjoy mealtimes to the full without compromising on the essentials.

 As cats age, their sense of smell and taste can fade a little, along with their ability to chew.
 Smaller, softer pieces will help your older cat get the most out of meals, particularly for sensitive mouths that may have also lost a few teeth.
 Higher meat content can also improve the smell and flavour of their food, to make it more appealing to them.